RonaldsonBellande/bellande_ai_system/README.md

 }
 ```

+# Usage of API
+- learn: - Learn from a PDF or text file
+  - <file_path>

+- search: - Perform an internet search

+- train - Train from all the messages and pdf files and text files

+- base: - Use the base model without additional context

+- all: - Use all available knowledge (learned + internet + base model + interaction history)
+  - <file_path>

 ## Benifits of using Bellande AI System
 - Can be used in any Programming Languages
 - Can be used in any Operating Systems